 Our research focuses on the molecular basis of plant reproductive development and shoot apical meristem development.
-My laboratory has focused on three major areas: (1) analysis of the role of key homeobox genes, such as ATML1 and WUSHEL, and hormones (auxin) during post-zygotic plant growth and development using the model genetic system Arabidopsis, (2) pollination of flowers and postpollination ovary and fruit development using Phalaenopsis and Vanilla orchids (Orchidaceae), and (3) the photoperiodic control of flowering in the photoperiodic short-day plant, Pharbitis nil, the Japanese morning glory.
+My laboratory has focused on three major areas: (1) analysis of the role of key transcription factors, such as the homeobox genes ATML1 and WUS, and the F-Box genes, such as ATSKP1, and hormones during post-zygotic plant growth and development using the model genetic system Arabidopsis, (2) pollination of flowers and postpollination ovary and fruit development using Phalaenopsis and Vanilla orchids (Orchidaceae), and (3) the photoperiodic control of flowering in the photoperiodic short-day plant, Pharbitis nil, the Japanese morning glory.
 Currently, we are engaged in multidisciplinary collaborative research on Vanilla planifolia and its Mesoamerican wild crop relatives (Vanilloideae, Orchidaceae) to study flower and fruit development, disease resistance (Fusarium), and critical issues facing small-holder farmers in food insecure and impoverished developing nations.
-We also maintain a collection of rare and endangered Vanilla species, including Vanilla planifolia wild-crop germplasm collected from the region of its evolutionary origin and related Vanilla species of Mesoamerican and South American origin.
+We also maintain a collection of rare and endangered Vanilla species from four continents, including Vanilla planifolia wild-crop germplasm collected from the region of its evolutionary origin and related Vanilla species of Mesoamerican and South American origin.

 Grad Group Affiliations

 - Agricultural and Environmental Chemistry

 - Molecular Biology, Biochemistry, and Genomics

 - UC Davis Center for Diversity- Vanilla Genetic Diversity Center, CBS Orchard Park Greenhouse Complex